snptechdomain-droid/Plug_In/README.md

 ---

 ## 🤝 Contributing
 We welcome contributions from the community!
-Please read our `CONTRIBUTING.md` (if available) or simply fork the repo and open a Pull Request.

 ---
 © 2025 Slug N Plug Club